Analysis | What’s Behind New U.S. Fights Over the Right to Vote

 4. What’s the chance these bills will pass?

 Some already have.
 Bills to restrict voting have been signed into law in Iowa and Georgia and many are fast-tracking through state legislatures where their odds seem favorable.
-Georgia’s state Senate passed a bill that would end “no-excuse” absentee voting that is expected to pass the House, despite state officials repeatedly finding no evidence of voter fraud in 2020 when such mail-in voting was widespread.
+Georgia enacted a sweeping new law that would end “no-excuse” absentee voting, despite state officials repeatedly finding no evidence of voter fraud in 2020 when such mail-in voting was widespread.
+The bill also imposes new voter identification requirements, allows state officials to take over local elections boards, limits the use of ballot drop boxes, shortens the absentee voting window, and makes it illegal to approach voters in line to give them food and water.
+A group of civic organizations immediately sued to block the law.
 A civil rights organization in Iowa has sued Republican Governor Kim Reynolds for signing a bill that shortens the early voting period, closes polling places an hour earlier on Election Day, bans officials from sending absentee voting applications without a voter requesting one, and requires absentee ballots to be received before polls close.
 More than 75% of all eligible Iowans cast ballots in the 2020 election.

 5. Is any state looking to expand voting rights?